 Direct collection of personal information

 We generally collect your personal information directly from you.
-For example, we may collect personal information about you when you deal with us over the telephone, send us correspondence (whether by letter, fax or email), when you have contact with us in person or when you complete a form on our website.
+For example, we may collect personal information about you when you deal with us over the telephone, send us correspondence (whether by letter, fax or email), when you have contact with us in person or when you use, or complete a form on, our website.
 If we do not obtain the information requested, we may not be able to provide you with the products or services requested or fulfil another applicable purpose of collection.